ben-pritchard/Deep-Thoughts-Blog-in-Rails/README.md

 Deep thoughts **only!** (e.g. I'm hungry.)

+Beware: things that don't work yet:

+  AJAX: The "Alter" comment button on the post show page.
+I still need to figure out how to get the edit box to go away and for the edit to keep the original text rather than only update the comment with the new changes.
+  ("Erase" and "Leave a comment" work like a charm though!)

+  Paperclip displaying "Missing" photos (whether loaded or not)

+  <% if @post.photo %>
+    <%= image_tag @post.photo.url %>
+    <%= image_tag @post.photo.url(:medium) %>
+    <%= image_tag @post.photo.url(:thumb) %>
+  <% end %>

 ###SETUP INSTRUCTIONS

 To set up your server from your terminal, go to your project directory and enter `rails s`